JMRI/JMRI/scripts/HOWTO-distribution.md

 ================================================================================
 ## Update Content

+- Close the [current milestone](https://github.com/JMRI/JMRI/milestones) with the current release number.
+If there are any items open still (except the main "create release" one) either close them or change/remove the milestone.
+We do this now so that maintainers will put the next milestone on future PRs

 - Go to the master branch on your local repository.
 Pull back from the main JMRI/JMRI repository to make sure you're up to date.

  - Make sure `git status` shows "up to date", not "ahead".